ctrueden/equilibrium/_pages/calendar.md

 ### Aquan

-The Auran year is divided into 13 months of 28 days each, with an additional festival day for each of the four seasons.
+The Aquan year is divided into 13 months of 28 days each, with an additional festival day for each of the four seasons.

 | ## | Month     | Season           | Symbol      | Notes                           |